jlingema/SAS/documentation/using_sas.md

 * `VERBOSE`: If present, the output of clang-modernize and clang-format (if applicable) is printed to the console in a unified diff form.

 ### Applying Changes
+**WARNING** this is very experimental.
+This command will override your source files, so only use with caution!
 In order to apply all clang-modernize and/or clang-format transformations found after SAS has been run, the command
 ```
 make apply
 ```
 can be used.
 This will overwrite all files with clang-modernize or clang-format transformations available and cannot be undone.

 ###Examples
 Run SAS on all project directories except directories named `ignore1` and `ignore2`: